GlebRadchenko/JsonMapper/README.md

                                                  .dictionaryNode(key: "user", isDestination: true)]
   ```

-  this protperty determine a valid way for "user" object, and Mapper won't search object recursively.
+  this property determines a valid way for "user" object, and Mapper won't search object recursively.
   You can delete this property or stay it like :

    ``` swift